Weak-lensing observables in relativistic N-body simulations: Method

 \subsection{Optical equations in Poisson gauge}

 Up to this point our discussion was completely general in the sense that we did not have to specify the spacetime metric.
 We will now specialise to the case of a perturbed Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric, where the line element is written in Poisson gauge as \be ds^2 = a^2(\tau)\! \left[-\er^{2\psi} d\tau^2 \!-\!
 2 B_i dx^i d\tau \!+\! \left(\er^{-2\phi} \delta_{ij} \!+\! h_{ij}\right)\!dx^i dx^j\right]. \ee Here, $\tau$ is conformal time and we assume a spatially flat background with scale factor $a(\tau)$ and comoving Cartesian coordinates $x^i$.
 In $\Lambda$CDM cosmology the metric perturbations are dominated by the two scalar gravitational potentials $\psi$ and $\phi$, which we will treat non-perturbatively, although they do remain small, of the order of $10^{-5}$ at the scales that we probe.
 The divergence-free vector potential $B_i$, which captures the frame-dragging effect, is at least two orders of magnitude smaller than the scalar potentials \citep{Lu:2008ju,Thomas:2015kua,Adamek:2015eda} and will therefore be treated at leading order only.
 This means we will neglect terms that are quadratic in $B_i$ and also approximate $\er^\phi B_i \simeq \er^\psi B_i \simeq B_i$.
+A comparison with numerical relativity simulations \citep{Adamek:2020jmr} demonstrates that this is an extremely good approximation.
 The spin-2 field $h_{ij}$, which is transverse and traceless, is even smaller on the scales that we are interested in, and we will therefore neglect it here.
 It would not pose a conceptual challenge to include it, but it would make our equations more cumbersome.